jacksonpkennedy/ds5030-project-1/README.md

 #### Nathan Todd, Jackson Kennedy, Nathan Wan, Cole Whittington, Hudson Noyes, James Sweat, Emmet Hannam, Lino de Ros
 Quantifying the "rubber band effect" in NCAAM

-### Instructions
-Submit a document or notebook that clearly addresses the following:

-Describe the data clearly -- particularly any missing data that might impact your analysis -- and the provenance of your dataset.
-Who collected the data and why?
-(10/100 pts)

 ## Data Description